Prudhvi-19/Farm-Management-System/README.md

 USING:

-Download and the Repo
+Download the Repo

-Go to the location in Terminal and Just tun following command
+Go to the location in Terminal and just run following command

-python3 Start.py
+"""  python3 Start.py   """

 Boom!
 Thats it Play it with